NNDB

 In 1977, Robertson's career was abruptly interrupted when he learned that studio head David Begelman had written a check for $10,000, payable to Robertson for work Robertson had not done.
 And after writing the check, Begelman had then endorsed it, to himself.
 The situation smelled funny to Robertson.
 Indecent Exposure, a book by David McClintick, details the scandal, which turned out to be much bigger than one phony $10,000 check.
 Begelman pleaded no contest to grand theft, was fined $5,000, jumped to a different studio, and continued his career.
 Years later he committed suicide.
 Robertson was unofficially blacklisted, and was for several years absent from the big screen.

 In 1979, he directed and starred in The Pilot, an introspective drama about an alcoholic airline pilot, but it was barely distributed in America.
 In 1983, Robertson returned as Hugh Hefner in Star 80, and as the CEO of a company researching memory replay in the science fiction film, Brainstorm.
-In recent decades he has become a reliable character actor, appearing in dozens of films and TV shows, from Falcon Crest to Escape from L.A. to Spider-Man.
+Over the next few decades he became a reliable character actor, appearing in dozens of films and TV shows, from Falcon Crest to Escape from L.A. to Spider-Man.

-Robertson now collects airplanes, and is an avid pilot.
-He holds single-engine land and sea, multiengine, commercial, instrument, balloon and glider ratings.
-Aviation is more of a passion to him than acting.
-He is a close friend of Burt Rutan, designer of the Voyager airplane and SpaceShipOne.
+Robertson was a collector of airplanes, and an avid pilot, who held single-engine land and sea, multi-engine, commercial, instrument, balloon and glider ratings.
+Aviation was, he said, more of a passion to him than acting.
+He was a close friend of Burt Rutan, designer of the Voyager airplane and SpaceShipOne.
 In 1969, as Nigeria was ravaged by civil war, Robertson helped organize flights bringing food and medicine into the area.
 And in 1978, when Ethiopia was hit by famine, Robertson again organized incoming supply flights for charity.

 Wife: Cynthia Stone Lemmon (Jack Lemmon's ex-wife; m.
 1957, div.
 1959)